Chapter 3 — The Land Remembers

 Sweeping—clearing away anyone who didn’t bow quickly enough.

 Not faint this time.
 Not just a scar left behind.
-It pressed against the edge of my senses, steady and controlled.
+It pressed against the edge of my senses, steady and deliberate.

 Show yourself.

 Nothing stirred.
 No figure stepped out.
-The pulse lingered, then slipped away like a shadow sliding into the dark.
+The pulse lingered, then slipped away—like a shadow retreating into deeper dark.

 You’re watching me.

-Back in my room, the mirror reflected a boy’s face—loose hair from training, a smear of dirt across the cheek.
-But my eyes… my eyes belonged to someone who had seen too many winters.
+Back in my room, the mirror reflected a boy’s face—hair loosened from training, a smear of dirt streaked across my cheek.
+But the eyes staring back at me… they belonged to someone far older.
+Someone who’d seen too many winters and hadn’t forgotten a single one.

-The wind picked up outside, rattling the shutters.
+Outside, the wind picked up—rattling the shutters, carrying the scent of rain and turning leaves.
 Another leaf storm.
-Autumn was drawing toward its heart.
+Autumn drawing toward its heart.

 Tomorrow, I’d train harder.

-The world wouldn’t wait for me.
-Not again.
+The world won’t wait for me.
+Not this time.